- 1 turkey (14 to 16 pounds)

 - 2 to 3 cups chicken broth

-- Remove giblets from turkey; cover and refrigerate for gravy.
+- Preheat oven to 325°.
+Remove giblets from turkey; cover and refrigerate for gravy.
 Pat turkey dry; place breast side up on a rack in a roasting pan.
 Rub softened butter over turkey.

 - In a large saucepan, melt cubed butter; stir in oil.
 Saturate a four-layered 17-in. square of cheesecloth in butter mixture; drape over turkey.

 - Add tangerine juice to remaining butter mixture.
 Bake turkey, uncovered, 3 hours; baste with tangerine juice mixture every 30 minutes, keeping cheesecloth moist at all times.

 - Remove and discard cheesecloth.
 Bake turkey 45 minutes to 1-1/4 hours longer or until a thermometer inserted in the thigh reads 170°-175°, basting occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.

 - Remove turkey to a serving platter; cover and let stand 20 minutes before carving.
 Pour drippings and loosened brown bits into a measuring cup.
 Skim fat, reserving 1/3 cup.
 Add enough broth to remaining drippings to measure 4 cups.

 - For gravy, chop reserved giblets.
 In a large saucepan, saute giblets in reserved fat until browned.
 Stir in flour until blended; gradually stir in broth mixture.
 Bring to a boil; cook and stir 2 minutes or until thickened.
 Serve with turkey.
 Yield: 14 servings (4 cups gravy).

 Reviews forTangerine-Glazed Turkey

 "If a turkey is done at 165 degrees, why would you want to cook it to 180 degrees?
 Is that a typo maybe?"